 Dialogue & Debate with Cumberland Lodge is a series of regular interactive webinars on pressing issues affecting social cohesion in the UK.
 It is supported by our charitable funds.

 You can join this webinar on Zoom, as a non-video participant, and interact with the panel via our live Q&A. Everyone is welcome.
-Register here: https://us02web.zoom.us/webinar/register/WN_aDRbuzmJR_uRUSmSZ6B5MQ
+Please register in advance here to receive the joining details: https://us02web.zoom.us/webinar/register/WN_aDRbuzmJR_uRUSmSZ6B5MQ